Jornason/hp-mpos-ios/README.md

 Requerments for use:
 This source code depends on libraries found in the Handpoint SDK for iOS, available here: http://www.handpoint.com/developers/ios/

+v1.2.6 changes since 1.2.1
+* Automatically send merchant receipts via E-mail.
+** When merchant E-mail server settings have been added in the settings, the app automatically sends the merchant
+* Several user interface and performance improvements
+* Automatic keylock on iOS device is disabled during a transaction and software update.

 v1.2.4 changes since 1.2.1
 * Uses the Handpoint iOS SDK v.2.1.2